NiklasRosenstein/nocrux/README.md

 * removed `fn:out`, `fn:err` and `fn:pid` commands (actually already removed in 2.0.0)
 * the default `root` config value will now be `/var/run/nocrux` if the configuration file is loaded from `/etc/nocrux/conf`
+* more sophisticated config file parsing with `nr.parse.strex` module

 __v2.0.0__